Ellaam/Ellaam/README.md

 A clone of the classic game "Pacman" using C++ and SFML.

 ### [2.
 Space Invaders Game](https://github.com/Ellaam/space-invaders.git)
-A simple clone of the classic game "Space Invaders" using C++ and SDL.
+A clone of the classic game "Space Invaders" using C++ and SDL.
 Features include enemy AI, scoring, and multiple levels.

 ### [3.
 Scheduling desktop application](https://github.com/Ellaam/Scheduling-Desktop-Application/tree/main)
 A GUI-based scheduling application developed in Java, leveraging MySQL for data management.
 It includes features for user authentication, appointment management, and customizable reporting, supporting multiple languages and advanced exception handling for a robust user experience.